-An eye ulcer, or corneal ulcer, is a wound on the front of the eye and can develop for many different reasons.
+An eye ulcer, or corneal ulcer, is a wound on the front of the eye which can develop for many different reasons.
 They can vary from a very shallow or minor scratch to a much deeper ulcer which can cause the eye to burst.

-A corneal ulcer is a very painful condition and as its often not visible without special tests and equipment, being able to recognise the symptoms is important in making sure the condition does not get worse.
+A corneal ulcer is a very painful condition and, as its often not visible without special tests and equipment, being able to recognise the symptoms is important in making sure the condition does not get worse.

 These symptoms include:

 - Increased discharge

 - Cloudiness of the eye

 - Avoiding bright lights